 13. Sip Some Sour Cherry Pálinka (liquor)

 Don’t leave Budapest without trying a local favorite Pálinka, which is a fruit liquor made with different fruits similar to brandy.
 This firewater has a lot of fruit flavor come through as you throw them back.
-Pálinka is commonly drunk before or after a meal and is the go-to shot at the Budapest ruin pubs.
+Pálinka is commonly drunk before or after a meal and is the go-to spot at the Budapest ruin pubs.

 14. Ride The Budapest Eye Ferris Wheel